rbrtwlz/fastai_object_detection/README.md

 ![png](docs/images/output_17_0.png)

-Then you can choose with architectur you want to use.
+Then you can choose which architectur you want to use.

 Create a learner and pass a model like `fasterrcnn_resnet50` together with `dls`.

 In my experiments it was easier to train using `SGD` as optimizer rather then `Adam`.
 Finally you need metrics to measure the predictions of your model.
-For bounding boxes the metric mean average precision at different IoUs (Intersection over Union) is common.
+For bounding boxes the metric "mean average precision" at different IoUs (Intersection over Union) is common.

 ```
 learn = fasterrcnn_learner(dls, fasterrcnn_resnet50,